jedison/itunes-javascript/README.md

 These scripts are not perfect and certainly need some upgrading, but as I find them useful you might as well.

 1. This first one does the main job of finding all tracks of kind "Matched AAC audio file" and running the iTunes ConvertFile2().
 Please note that this assumes that you have the correct audio converter setup in iTunes; I know that it is possible to set the audio converter (and reset it to the original converter when done, but I couldn’t be bothered to implement that yet): ConvertMatched.js
 2. This one is a bit more specific to my situation.
-I followed guides about iTunesMatch upgrading of songs (MacWorld 'http://www.macworld.com/article/1163620/how_to_upgrade_tracks_to_itunes_match_fast.html'), but then found that some of my upgraded songs (cleaned up with the script from #1 above) did not have artwork.
+I followed guides about iTunesMatch upgrading of songs ([MacWorld]( http://www.macworld.com/article/1163620/how_to_upgrade_tracks_to_itunes_match_fast.html)), but then found that some of my upgraded songs (cleaned up with the script from #1 above) did not have artwork.
 So I restored them from the Recycle Bin (to a different location than my actual iTunes library, so that my active library is on E: and the restored files are on C:).
 NB: this scripts makes some assumptions, so don’t just use it blindly: FindArtwork.js
 3. And that got me thinking, some of these albums already have artwork, just not on the upgraded (via iTunes Match) songs.
 So, another script was born: CopyAlbumArtwork.js
 This is similar to Brian Anders’ SelectedArtworkUnify.js, but I think it’s improved.
 Here I add a word of warning, this script should work fine except for albums of different artists with the same name like "Greatest Hits".